Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Experiments

 We also experiment with alternative prompts for the main denoising UNet.
 Specifically, instead of using category-specific prompts, we input a generic prompt such as ``A photo of a person'' for every pair during training.
 If only given this prompt during inference, the model remains effective at aligning with the SMPL depth maps and preserving clothing, background, and identity but struggles to enhance muscularity as shown in \cref{fig:ablations}.

-We also train our model only on the BR-5K dataset and evaluate it on our benchmark data to highlight the significance of our new dataset.
-Since the BR-5K dataset includes only very slight variations in body shape, the model is unable to learn to perform any significant body shape transformations as seen in \cref{fig:ablations}.
-This is also reflected in the high value of the per-vertex error metric obtained on the test set as shown in \cref{table:quantitative_comparison}.
+We train our model only on the BR-5K dataset and evaluate it on our benchmark data to highlight the significance of our new dataset.
+Since the BR-5K dataset includes only very slight variations in body shape, the model is unable to learn to perform significant body shape transformations as seen in \cref{fig:ablations}.
+This is reflected by the high value of 18.61mm of PVE-T-SC obtained on the test set.